babylonchain/docs-private/docs/developer-guides/modules/epoching.md

 - `MsgDelegate` for delegating coins from a delegator to a validator
 - `MsgBeginRedelegate` for redelegating coins from a delegator and source validator to a destination validator.
 - `MsgUndelegate` for undelegating from a delegator and a validator.
-- `MsgCancelUnbondingDelegation` for cancelling unbonding delegation for a delegator
+- `MsgCancelUnbondingDelegation` for canceling unbonding delegation for a delegator

 Within these messages, `MsgCreateValidator`, `MsgDelegate`, `MsgBeginRedelegate`, and `MsgUndelegate` affect the validator set.
 Since Babylon requires the validator set to be unchanged within an epoch, it has to avoid processing these messages in the middle of epochs.